 3. Do not respond to silent treatment with silent treatment

-All this will lead to is widening of the distance between you two, and prove detrimental to the relationship as well as your psyche.
-Instead, try to validate their feelings as best as you can.
+All this will lead to widening the distance between you two and prove detrimental to the relationship as well as your psyche.
+The effective way of dealing with silent treatment in marriage or a relationship is to extend an olive branch.
+Try to validate their feelings as best as you can.

-4. Try to let go off your grudges
+4. Try to let go of your grudges

 5. Hold off in making the first move